top of page

 Dramaturg: Laura Wininger

-Produced entirely on Zoom during the Covid-19 Pandemic, Be Head begs questions of power, class suppression, and revolt.
-With the story told through a fantasy lens, I opted to assign each character and their own political aspirations a distinguishing genre of rock because, after all, nothing says revolution more than rock and roll.
+Produced entirely on Zoom during the COVID-19 pandemic, Be Head begs questions of power, class suppression, and revolt.
+With the story told through a fantasy lens, I opted to assign each character and their political aspirations a distinguishing genre of rock because, after all, nothing says revolution more than rock and roll.

 Lairmont's Theme